fabou-uobaf/Helferlein/README.md

 * rel_BaseCountConflicting

-ratio of bases in all overhang sequences which do not agree with the deduced consensus sequence (only positions with more than -cc INT reads are considered for Numerator and Denominator)
+ratio of bases in all overhang sequences (in the reads) which do not agree with the deduced consensus sequence (only positions with more than -cc INT reads are considered for Numerator and Denominator)

 ### Usage:
 ./getMappingOverhang.pl -l 4 -c 3 -cc 2 < FILE.sam > OUT.tsv